mxaddict/www.codedmaster.com/content/blog/2026-01-26-beyond-the-dotfiles-my-ultimate-cli-productivity-stack-for-developers.md

   `.gitignore` rules by default, and intelligently skips binary files.
 Its output is clean and easy to parse, making it far superior to `grep` for most development tasks.
-- **`fd` (Fast Directory Entry / Find):** While already mentioned in "File Navigation & Exploration" for finding files, `fd` also plays a crucial role here.
-It's often piped to `ripgrep` to perform highly targeted searches across specific file types or within certain directories.
-For example, `fd .js | rg 'myFunction'` quickly searches for `myFunction` only within JavaScript files, combining the strengths of both tools.
+- **`fd` (Finding Files to Search):** While already mentioned in "File Navigation & Exploration" for finding files, `fd` also plays a crucial role here.
+It can hand its results straight to `ripgrep` to perform highly targeted searches across specific file types or within certain directories.
+For example, `fd -e js -X rg 'myFunction'` searches for `myFunction` only within JavaScript files, combining the strengths of both tools.

 The combination of `ripgrep` and `fd`, often orchestrated with `fzf`, creates an